← Back to main page

 Future plans

-New puzzle engine
+New puzzle engine status: complete enough

-With further modification, this new puzzle engine will also be able to support features never before seen in higher-dimensional puzzles, including bandaging, jumbling, nonplanar cuts, puzzle generators (e.g., P×Q×R×S hypercuboid generator), and multiple cores (e.g., corner-turning cuboids).
+With further modification, this new puzzle engine will also be able to support features never before seen in higher-dimensional puzzles, including bandaging, jumbling, certain nonplanar cuts, puzzle generators (e.g., P×Q×R×S hypercuboid generator), and multiple cores (e.g., corner-turning cuboids).

 I also intend to add a tiling engine, which will support everything in MagicTile as well as puzzles on non-regular tilings.
 I’m still investigating what this would look like, and what the limits would be.
+Support for Geraniums Pot puzzles is also tentatively planned.

-Overhauled UI
+Overhauled UI status: in progress

-The current keybind sets system is complex and unintuitive.
+The keybind sets system in Hyperspeedcube 1 is complex and unintuitive.
 I have plans for a system involving modes that will have just one list of keybinds organized into collapsible sections, and each section may be active in some subset of modes.
 Keybinds will be shared between puzzles with similar twist sets, even if the shapes are different; for example, a face-turning cube and corner-turning octahedron would share the same keybinds.

-Piece filters
+Piece filters status: complete

 Other features